 In sum, construction payments are better carried out using a progressive schedule.
 Most small-scale contractors will benefit from this method because it allows them to work closely with the owner on the project and manage costs simultaneously.
 If you’re a subcontractor, the progress billing method is also better suited to your job as it gives you some leverage to get the job done without having to over-bill the project’s prime contractor.
 Also, this method helps you fish out problems in the construction payment system before they incur more expenses to cover up.

 However, the system will only function best if you’re operating with a reliable payment processor.
-That way, you can rest assured that your clients and suppliers will not have issues is disbursing or collecting funds.
+That way, you can rest assured that your clients and suppliers will not have issues in disbursing or collecting funds.
 Construction companies can also better control cash flow and allow for timely payments on all jobs.
 You should note that the process of setting up the payment applications may seem tedious at first, but it gets easier with time.
+Did you learn about Construction Payment Process now?
+Contact us at 5 Star Processing to know more.